-A typical SLA should cover all your computers, software, and networking components.
+A typical SLA should cover all your computer, software, and networking needs, such as:

 Why an SLA is important

-The SLA is a critical document which defines and guides the working relationship your business has with a computer services provider or IT supplier.
-Basically, it stipulates the sort of support you should get when you hire a networking or IT company.
-The SLA is a binding contract which ensures your business gets all the support it needs.
-With it, a computer or IT services providers cannot turn on their word.
+An SLA is a crucial, binding contract that defines and guides the working relationship your business has with a computer service provider or IT supplier.
+Basically, it specifies the kind of support you should receive when you hire a networking or IT company.
+This contract can also help hold a service provider accountable if you feel the service provider’s work did not meet the needs or expectations laid out in your SLA.

 Do you Need an SLA?